airtongomeslima/JobsityChat/README.md

 I tried to use different techniques to show some skills, but I think i overdid the project.

-Here is a video with the chat working: https://www.youtube.com/watch?v=4mOQDle3z_I
+ :thumbsup: Here is a video with the chat working: https://www.youtube.com/watch?v=4mOQDle3z_I

 What I would do later:

--Migrate everything to clean archtecture.
+- Migrate everything to clean archtecture.
--Create installers in docker.
+- Create installers in docker.
--Improve messages for the user.
+- Improve messages for the user.
--Refactor the authentication service.
+- Refactor the authentication service.
--Added the message queue in the communication between the api's.
+- Added the message queue in the communication between the api's.
--Improve the front in general to make it more friendly and responsive.
+- Improve the front in general to make it more friendly and responsive.